MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 - 52.127.88.0/21

 ### Port range (applicable to all environments)
-The port range of the Media Processors is shown in the following table:
+The port range of the Media Processors is shown in the following table.

 |**Traffic**|**From**|**To**|**Source port**|**Destination port**|
 |:--- |:--- |:--- |:--- |:--- |